meteroid-oss/meteroid/CONTRIBUTING.md

 - for metering: `cargo build -p metering-grpc`
 - `pnpm --prefix modules/web/web-app run generate:proto`

+### Updating the Open API Specification

+Open API specification is generated from routes annotations found in `modules/meteroid/src/api_rest` Generated file is found in `spec/api/v1/openapi.json` On every change in the routes, the openapi.json file should be regenerated via the following command:

+- `cargo run -p meteroid --bin openapi-generate`

 ### Database Migrations

 To add new migration following steps are needed (executed from the project root):